 Double Jump Class: The advanced figure skating double jump class is a figure skating class offering skater the opportunity to focus on advanced jump techniques in a group class setting.
 The class will include work on rotation position, take-off and landings.
 Skaters in the class should be working on Axels and Double Jumps in their private lessons.

 Footwork: The footwork class is designed to teach skaters basic footwork elements and sequences.
 Skaters will learn how to link together steps and turns taught in previous classes.
 Skaters are expected to be level Basic 6 or higher.

 Beginner Spins: This specialty class is designed to teach skaters who are just starting to learn how to spin the proper entry to spins, how to spin faster with accurate positions, improve spin centering, and correct spin positions.
-Skaters should be in level Basic 5 or higher.
+Skaters should be in level Basic 4 to Freestyle 1.

 * All specialty classes are intended as supplements to Skate Academy classes and Private Lessons.

 Throughout each skater’s career, there will be many times they have to display their skills in front of a panel of judges.
 SCI holds learning the fundamentals of the sport at a very high standard.
 This allows for skaters to have the necessary building blocks for a strong career later in their development.
 When testing, the controller is looking for mastery of a skill.
 At this level, skaters will be given the opportunity to attempt elements more than once.
 Certificates will be awarded at the time a test has been passed.

 In order to attend classes or use the public session privilege your “fun card” must be scanned at the reception desk.
 Your account will pop up on our screen and the cashier will issue you a sticker to attend classes and or the public session.
 Skaters will NOT be allowed on classes or public sessions without a sticker.